tokio-rs/website/content/docs/going-deeper-futures/tasks.md

 If the future is not ready, however, then the real magic happens.
-While the future was being polled the [`execute`] method configures a custom instance of [`Unpark`] to be available.
+While the future was being polled the [`execute`] method configures a custom instance of [`Notify`] to be available.
 This instance transitively contains a reference to the executor, and may also contain a reference to the future itself.
 This means that once a future returns that it's not ready we simply return from the `run` function (modulo some synchronization).

-When `unpark` is called then it will attempt to resubmit work to the executor.
+When `notify` is called then it will attempt to resubmit work to the executor.
 These calls are synchronized to ensure that the future is submitted only once.

 And with all that we've now also completed our tour of how [`CpuPool`] works!